Back to all posts

 Should I book a hotel, apartment, or Airbnb for World Cup 2026 in Mexico City?

-For 2-4 nights, a hotel can be the easiest option if you want daily service and a simple arrival.
-For 2-6 weeks, a furnished apartment is usually stronger because kitchen, laundry, workspace, privacy, and routine matter more.
-Airbnb-style platforms can help with discovery, but long-stay guests should verify the exact apartment, full total, cancellation terms, Wi-Fi, workspace, and laundry before paying.
+For 2-4 nights, a hotel can be easiest if you want daily service and a front desk.
+For 2-6 weeks, a furnished apartment is usually the stronger default because kitchen, laundry, workspace, storage, privacy, and written stay terms matter more.
+Airbnb-style platforms can help with discovery, but long-stay guests should verify the exact apartment, full total, cancellation terms, Wi-Fi, workspace, laundry, and local registration status before paying.

 Is a furnished apartment better than a hotel for a 2-6 week World Cup stay?